axelerant/testimonials-widget/readme.txt

 * Excerpts for widget view, with read more link to complete testimonial
 * Filters for caching control, text replacement and more
 * Read more links on testimonials exceeding the character limit
+* Select only testimonials with images
+* Select testimonials of arbitrary maximum and minimum length
 * Shortcode
 	* `[testimonialswidgetpremium_link_list]` for list of testimonial source and title linking to full testimonial